Introducing the new array functions released in PHP 8.4!

 $array = [ 'tamabaritake' => 'enoki', 'haratake' => 'shiitake', 'hiratake' => 'eringi', ]; // Are there any elements where any of the values start with m? $result = array_any($array, function (string $value){ return str_starts_with($value, 'm'); }); var_dump($result); // Result: bool(false) // Are there any values longer than 6 characters? $result = array_any($array, function (string $value){ return strlen($value) > 6; }); var_dump($result); // Result: bool(true)

-the contains method in Laravel's Collection class For those who have used the contains method, it should be easy to imagine how the array_any function works.
+If you've used the `contains` method, you should be able to easily imagine how the `array_any` function works.

 array_all function